Does your community want to establish a new green space?

 The £4,000 prize money will be awarded in two tranches.

 The first half following the announcement of the winning entry and the remainder in March 2022 when good initial progress has been evidenced.

 Two runners up will be awarded £500 each for their projects.

 See the Awards 2021 leaflet for further information and Terms & Conditions

 The Lincolnshire Environmental Awards for environmental excellence have been given every year since 1993.
 They are designed to recognise and celebrate the inspiring activities that are helping to improve the environment and encourage sustainability.

 Past winners have included village community groups that have created wildlife areas, schools that have grown their own vegetables, and farmers that have restored and planted hedges or created wetlands.

 See all our previous winners here or click below for last year's Award winners.

-The Lincolnshire Environmental Awards and Lincolnshire Young Environmentalist Award are organised by the Rotary Club of Lindum, Lincoln in partnership with the Lincolnshire Wildlife Trust.
+The Lincolnshire Environmental Awards are organised by the Rotary Club of Lindum, Lincoln in partnership with the Lincolnshire Wildlife Trust.

 The patrons are the Lord Lieutenant of Lincolnshire Toby Dennis and the Bishop of Lincoln the Rt Revd Christopher Lowson.
 The late Professor David Bellamy (1933 - 2019) was a supporter and Patron of the Lincolnshire Environmental Awards from their beginning in 1993.
 He was an inspiration to everyone he met and without doubt helped to make the Awards what they are today.